nestordemeure/breviarium/data/english.md

 Never increase severity toward those you govern unless you also increase favors at the same time, for you will either incur hatred or contempt.
 But if you increase both, you will mix love with fear.

-If you have dismissed someone from your house, court, or office, and others take it badly, spread the rumor and openly grieve that you at last noticed he inclined you to the public detriment of your subjects, and especially of those who complain of his downfall.
-Henceforth, their affairs will be in a better state.
-But to substantiate all this, do things that instill trust, such as if you removed a steward, take care that salaries are immediately paid, which had been held up on his account.

-Administer justice liberally in another's skin where your own loss is not inflicted, as if your Governor oppressed the subjects.
-Let the favor to be returned remain (if the public cause so demands), so that they may attribute to themselves the repetition of their goods, at least to oblige themselves to some burden of their own accord.

-If you wish to correct someone, deliberate with him about the remedies.
-He will have none more pleasing than those he himself discovers.
-Likewise, let him set his own punishment.
-In inquiring, do not act as an enemy.
-Dissemble when you can without harm to yourself and abstain from insults toward the well-born.
-Give him letters to a certain agent of yours to deliver, letters of recommendation for others.
-Secretly issue instructions containing his punishment.

-If you wish to lead someone back to the right path, put him in charge of correcting in others the very vice to which he himself is prone, e.g., a drunkard should exact punishment from drunkards.

-If someone humbles himself sufficiently and publicly, spare him, lest by despair you drive him to worse.
-Nor compel him to that which the guilty party will most refuse.
-Be content with a moderate vengeance.
-After a moderate punishment has been decreed, one should wait to see if perhaps a new life may arise.

-When you proceed to the guilty, do not show that you have cut off all avenues for them, so that no one may acquire wrath by hearing their crimes unheard.
-Show that you were born to clemency.
+If you begin something new that offends the eyes of others or the Prince, lead him to see the fault as an example, and the envy will be mitigated by the multitude.

+If you are believed to be the author of hateful counsels, do some good things openly among the people, such as remitting tributes, punishments, etc., especially to those who are accepted by the people.

+If you are planning something unusual, first meet secretly with a theologian, etc., and win him over to your side, so that they may publicly advise, promote, and even compel you to do the same.

+When you are about to impose new laws, show the necessity, and deliberate with the prudent about establishing it; or at least let there be a rumor that you used their counsel, and thus you are more prudent.
+Then, rejecting their advice, impose other laws by your own judgment.

+Do not procure a wife, maidservant, etc. for anyone, or persuade them to a certain state of life.

+Beware of acting as the executor of a will.

+If you are in someone's retinue while he is organizing and commanding his household, be present indeed, but do not suggest or assist with the methods.
+It happens that if someone comes to a new place, he may too freely extol the old ways and persons.
+You should be cautious in the common error.

+Even if you feel the contrary, follow the more lax opinion, whether in matters of conscience or in others, yet preach the stricter one.

+In the presence of no one should you show that you can do anything with superiors or have obtained a favor.
+Thus, in the presence of no one should you reveal your opinion about another in any confidence.

+Always soothe a superior with profit, in whatever office you may be.

+It is better to be somewhat, or at least apparently, lax with subjects rather than strict.

+If you hear that a presumed friend has spoken ill of you, do not reproach him.
+You will make an enemy of one who until now was indifferent.

+Do not wish to know all the secrets of the great.
+If it happens to be divulged from elsewhere, suspicion will oppress you.

+If someone is going to do something pleasing to you, e.g. congratulate, greet, etc., show that it is most pleasing to you.
+Otherwise, you will overturn it in the future.

+If someone does not keep his word or deed as promised, do not reproach him.
+You will gain nothing but hatred.

+As much as you can, allow yourself to be defeated by your lord in games, in which the contest is always about glory, not about any loss to you.
+Thus you are strong if you conquer other men, even if you are conquered by your lord alone.

+In whatever familiarity you may have with your lord, never forget reverence and submission.
+Otherwise, he will think that familiarity breeds contempt.

+Do not boast that you have won someone over to your side by your counsel, even if he was willing.
+He will resist more in the future.

+Do not insult the bad outcome of one who did not obey your counsel.
+Rather, excuse the outcome in the executor.

+To one boasting of his wealth, strength, dexterity in leaping, counsel, aid - do not suggest anything openly that you were.
+If you know his ignorance, feign it.
+But if you have been gravely injured by a superior, not only do not complain, but do not even let him notice that you were injured, because they hate the one they have injured.

+Praise even the smallest gifts as the greatest, if from your lord.
+Boast that you love him supremely, show it.

+Refuse dignities with your whole heart, and do not let many things be conferred on you that shine greatly but bring little utility.

 ### Encouraging Others to Act

 To encourage someone to act, take responsibility for the losses they may incur and propose rewards.

 For example, before a battle, a commander should proclaim recompense for specific wounds, that he will cover their losses in goods and baggage; meanwhile, he should place a strong garrison in the camp, lest concern for it distract the soldiers' minds.

 ### Acquiring Prudence

-Maintain silence on most occasions and listen to the advice of others, carefully weighing it in your mind.
+As much as possible, be silent and listen to the advice of others, and carefully weigh it in your mind.

 Take care not to be carried away by the passion of love.

-Do not esteem your own words and deeds too highly.
+Do not value your own words and deeds too highly.

 Do not occupy yourself with useless matters that will be of no future use.
-In short, do not entangle yourself in the affairs of others.
+Finally, do not entangle yourself in the affairs of others.

 Freely attribute to others the glory of accomplishments, even if you have brought them a great monument.
 It will return to you, and indeed with interest - that is, without envy.

 Beware of anger and revenge.
 When the virtues of others are recounted, listen willingly.

 Rarely marvel at rare things.

 Give advice sparingly.

 Do nothing simply to rival others.

 Avoid lawsuits, even sometimes at your own loss.
 Never show your precious or easily sought-after possessions to anyone.

 If someone incites you to do something, see that they offer themselves as a partner in the risk.

 If an exhortation, request, or similar matter is to be made, and some business is to be undertaken, first read and seek judgments and similar cases in histories, so that you may be informed.

-The rhetoricians should be reread from time to time; they suggest ways of stirring up envy, retorting, excusing, diminishing, etc. Ambiguity must be sought, so that from our statements it may indeed be made clear to both parties, yet nothing concluded; for necessity sometimes compels this.
+The rhetoricians should be reread from time to time; they suggest ways of stirring up envy, retorting, excusing, diminishing, etc.

+Ambiguity must be sought, so that from our statements it may indeed be made clear to both parties, yet nothing concluded; for necessity sometimes compels this.
 According to Nazianzus, Aristotle wrote his opinions using this art.

 Use this genre in books and in odious letters, counsel, forming reasons for both sides by way of discourse, but minimally declaring to which side you adhere or should adhere.
 Indeed, a digression will be made from this place, or amphibology, either by wishing, imploring, or declaring your affection through some rhetorical mode.
 Allow yourself to be admonished, even about false things, and do not excuse yourself, because no one will then admonish you, but rather demonstrate every affection for what is useful.
 Allow useless remarks to pass by; acknowledge some, even if they are false, so that you may appear flexible and not everywhere afflicted by error.

 Train yourself in this, to always be able to give reasons for both sides; to this end, read the modes of the rhetoricians and apologies.
-If you are unsure, do not argue unless you know you will certainly be the victor.

-If you will converse with some people where there is danger of being caught in a word, protest that you say many things in jest, indeed often trying contrary things, in some cases conniving; and for this reason, if something happens rather incautiously, you will be able to excuse that you protested beforehand that you sometimes say certain things in jest.

-If you are burdened by games, hunting, and lusts, and are carried away by passions, utterly forbid them for yourself, otherwise you will be about to commit many things incautiously.

-With infants, the elderly, the stubborn, and those of slippery memory, moreover with tyrants, act as much as possible in the presence of witnesses.
-Receive and request commands in writing.
-Do not readily give advice to more ferocious, impetuous men; they judge by the outcome.

-Where it is credible that you are being observed, speak very little; there is an easy lapse in many things.
-In all things, observe vices and virtues; so that if there is need, you may be able to turn to one side or the other: this will be an armory, useful for many things.

-Have shutters on the inside of the windows, and let them be black on the part they meet the windows, so that it cannot be discerned whether the window is closed or not.
+If you are an ambassador and deal with an enemy, write down for your leader whatever gift you receive from him, so that you may be held free from suspicion of infidelity.
+Apply this to other cases as well.

+Do not send as an ambassador one who is averse to you, because he will give contrary advice and himself desires to rule.

+Often have mixed counselors (for it is rare to find temperate ones) - one cold, the other fiery, one gentle and the other harsh.
+Consult them, and thus you will arrive at the best advice.

+Always pay attention to which side fortune is turning or can turn, and have even the least servants of the ruler, and even the greater ones, on your side.

+On each or certain days, have hours in which you premeditate how to act if this or that should happen.

+Concerning servants and friends, keep a diary whose pages are assigned to each person, divided into four columns:

+*In the first*, note the losses received from that person, how often he failed in his duty.

+*In the second*, what good you conferred on him with your labor.

+*In the third*, what he accomplished for you.

+*In the fourth*, what trouble he received from you, and what extraordinary labors.
+Thus you will have everything at hand against complaints and for glory.

+Put these rules into practice each day in conversation.

+Whether you receive correction from a superior justly or unjustly, always excuse him in the presence of others and speak well of him.

+As much as possible, promise nothing to anyone in writing, especially to women.

+That which you are drawn to by the greatest passion and desire, avoid if you can, or at least adhere to it most cautiously.

+Your affairs, even if they are most firm, never suffer from being further secured as much as possible.
+Reflect on your own action after it has passed, and on another's - what it lacked, when it could have been seized, when it could have been better instituted, etc.

 ### Acting Cautiously